Premier Children's Therapy Center

 Do you want more or less info?
 Do you want info presented in a different way (say video rather than email) or in a different place (like in a private space)?
 Please let us know and we’d be happy to accommodate you!

-Call EACH of your therapists to cancel and reschedule!
+Contact EACH of your therapists directly to cancel and reschedule!
 We have a strict ‘No Sick Kids’ policy.
-If your child has a fever, flu, yellow or green discharge coming out the eyes or ears, or any other yucky or contagious symptoms, call the clinic to cancel or reschedule.
-We require at least 24 hours’ notice!!
-It’s okay if your child is sick.
-We understand if your child becomes ill, but it’s not okay to get other people sick if you could have prevented it.
+If your child has a fever (must be fever-free without medication for at least 24 hours), flu, COVID, yellow or green discharge coming out the eyes or ears, or any other yucky or contagious symptoms, call the clinic to cancel or reschedule.
+It’s okay if your child is sick, but it’s not okay to get other people sick if you could have prevented it.

 I have more questions!